uwla/lacl/README.md

 ]);
 ```

-To get all roles associated with a permission:
+Get all roles associated with a permission:

 ```php
 <?php